yast/yast.github.io/_posts/2020-06-23-digest-of-yast-development-sprint-102.md

 second post we do with the new digest format, in which we basically collect links to several self-descriptive pull requests.
 We abandoned our traditional format (a consistent and self-contained story illustrated with screenshots) because it implied too much work.
 But we are curious about the real impact of the change and of our blog in general.
-So we would like to kindly ask you to answer the following three questions (questionnaire hosted by [Formspree](https://formspree.io/), an open-source backed service).
+So we kindly ask you to answer the following three questions (questionnaire hosted by [Formspree](https://formspree.io/), an open-source backed service).

 {::nomarkdown}
 <form name="input" method="POST" action="https://formspree.io/ancor@suse.de"